RG-GitUser/SVG-Logo-Maker/README.md

 ## Description

-In this project, you will be able to see my use of JavaScript to generate a logo with a certain set of criteria.
+In this project, you will be able to see my use of JavaScript to generate a logo with a certain set of criteria, as well as demonstrate my use of running test cases from the terminal.

 ## Installation